Cooper's ligaments: Relationship to sagging

 Many women believe that sagging (ptosis) is caused by the failure of the Cooper's ligaments to support the breast tissue.
-In fact, ptosis is partly determined by genetic factors, but a review found that the biggest factors are higher body mass index, larger breast size, significant weight loss, smoking, her number of pregnancies, and her age.
+In fact, ptosis is partly determined by genetic factors, but a review found that the biggest factors are higher body mass index, larger breast size, significant weight loss, smoking, number of pregnancies, and age.

 Many women incorrectly believe that wearing a brassiere prevents their breasts from sagging later in life and that breasts cannot anatomically support themselves.
 But bra manufacturers have stated that because breasts are formed of fatty tissue and not muscle, bras only affect the shape of breasts while they are being worn.

 Pathologically heavy breasts may cause pain in the woman's upper thoracic area, but this may be due to a poorly-fitting bra.
 Numerous reports state that 80–85% of women are wearing the wrong bra size.

 In middle-aged women, breast ptosis is caused by a combination of factors.
 If the woman has had children, postpartum hormonal changes will cause the depleted milk glands to atrophy.
 Women who experience multiple pregnancies repeatedly stretch the skin envelope during engorgement while lactating.
 As a woman's breasts grow in size during repeated pregnancies, the Cooper's ligaments that maintain the position of the mammary glands against the chest are stretched and gradually lose strength.
 Breast tissue and suspensory ligaments may also be stretched if the woman is overweight or loses and gains weight.